Incorporating a Business and the Concept of Piercing the Corporate Veil

 There are two theories behind the concept of piercing the corporate veil: the alter-ego theory and the instrumentality theory.
 The alter-ego, or, other self-theory, examines whether or not the owner-managed the operation of the incorporated business as a separate legal entity.
 Under the instrumentality theory, the court scrutinizes the corporation to see if it was used by its owners as a mere instrument for their own personal benefit.

 Piercing the Corporate Veil – Factors to Consider

 There are several factors that can most frequently lead to corporate veil piercing.
-One is the failure of corporate members to exercise and maintain corporate formalities, such as conducting regular board of director and shareholder meetings, recording meeting minutes and filing proper corporate documents, as well as failure to adopt corporate bylaws and issuing shares at the time the corporation was formed.
+One is the failure of corporate members to exercise and maintain corporate formalities, such as conducting regular board of directors and shareholders meetings, recording meeting minutes, and filing proper corporate documents, as well as failure to adopt corporate bylaws and issuing shares at the time the corporation was formed.

 Another factor that may allow the court to ignore the separate legal entity characteristics is the failure to acquire and maintain adequate funding to sustain normal business operations or undercapitalization after incorporating a business.

 Courts may disregard the corporate existence when the funds and assets of a corporation are commingled with that of corporate officers, directors, and shareholders.
 Neglecting to segregate corporate funds from personal assets of controlling shareholders, and the illegal diversion of corporate funds and assets are also the basis for corporate veil piercing.

 Piercing the Corporate Veil – Application by a Court